Massachusetts Medical Malpractice – Failure to Diagnose Prostate Cancer

 Doctors must perform two tests to detect prostate cancer.
 The first is a DRE test or Digital Rectal Exam, in which the doctor puts his finger in the man’s rectum and checks for abnormalities in the prostate gland.
 The second test is where PSA levels are checked via a blood test.
 PSA, Prostate-specific antigen, is produced by the prostate gland, and if the levels are too high, that is a sign of cancer.

 If there is any suspicion of cancer, the doctor may order an ultrasound and do a biopsy.
-It is important to find out if the cancer has spread because if it has, the disease becomes harder to treat.
+It is important to find out if cancer has spread because if it has, the disease becomes harder to treat.
 Stage 1 and 2 prostate cancer can be treated with radiation.
-Yet in Stage 4, the cancer has spread to the bones, lungs, lymph nodes and other organs.
-In any case, doctors must be able to diagnose prostate cancer as soon as possible, and know how to treat it effectively for the correct stage.
+Yet in Stage 4, cancer has spread to the bones, lungs, lymph nodes, and other organs.
+In any case, doctors must be able to diagnose prostate cancer as soon as possible and know how to treat it effectively for the correct stage.